 The Dirt Daubers: A Brief History

-The Spartanburg Men's Garden Club (SMGC) was founded in 1948 as the "Dirt Daubers" by a group of civic-minded men who enjoyed gardening and sharing this passion with each other and the community.
+The Club was founded in 1948 as the "Dirt Daubers" by a group of civic-minded men who enjoyed gardening and sharing this passion with each other and the community.
 Mr. W.B.
 Rich was elected President, A.T.
-Gans as Secretary, James M. Culcleasure as Treasurer, and Clyde Burwell as Historian.
+Grant as Secretary, James M. Culcleasure as Treasurer, and Clyde Burwell as Historian.
 Membership was limited to twenty-five.
-In 1951 membership was opened to any interested male.
-In 1953 the name of the Club was changed to The Men's Garden Club of Spartanburg.
-Also that year, the Club became affiliated with the National Men's Garden Clubs of America (now named The Gardeners of America / Men's Garden Clubs of America, TGOA/MGCA).
+In 1950 the name of the Club was changed to Spartanburg Men's Garden Club (SMGC).
+Membership was opened to any interested male in 1951.
+In 1953 the Club joined the National Men's Garden Clubs of America (now named The Gardeners of America / Men's Garden Clubs of America, TGOA/MGCA).
+There were 26 member names on that charter list.

 The early days of the Club were spent maintaining dozens of local flower beds in the city.
 W.O.
 Ezell is the name most associated with these efforts.
 One of the earliest and largest plantings in the 1950s was on South Pine Street across from Pine Street Elementary School.
-This area was renovated in 1997 and is now known as the Pride Trail.
+This area was renovated in 1997 and was known as the Pride Trail, but no longer exists.

 Fund raising at that time consisted of auctioning plants brought by members to the October meeting.
 Club auctioneer George Drummond managed to raise a total of $28.06 in 1965.
 SMGC was the first group in Spartanburg to pick up litter beginning in 1974.